Protein is essential for building new muscles and maintaining established ones. But how do you know much protein to consume to build new muscle?

 How Does Protein Build Muscle?

 Leucine also helps repair damaged muscle and replace existing nonfunctional proteins in the muscle.
 All of these extraordinary processes occur because of the things you eat.
-That’s why having a sufficient amount of protein in your diet is so important.
+That’s why having a sufficient amount of high quality protein in your diet is so important.

 What Are the Advantages to Following a Protein Diet Designed to Build Muscle?